PHSRC Workshops & Health Science Information Sessions

 The University of Minnesota School of Nursing offers the Bachelor of Science in Nursing (BSN) Program.
 The program is located both in the Twin Cities and Rochester.

-Information Sessions are available for both the Freshman Nursing Guarantee program and the transfer process for the BSN program.
+Information Sessions are available for the BSN program.
 Visit the School of Nursing website for more information and a schedule of upcoming sessions.

 The Master of Nursing program is a full-time, graduate-level program for students with a baccalaureate degree in a non-nursing field.
 This intensive 16-month program includes all the elements of a Bachelor of Science in Nursing program, plus additional graduate courses.